OleksiyRudenko/taxret-ngmd/structure.md

 root folder contains:

 * application folder (either `app` or `src`)
+* general project documentation (purpose, intro, installation etc)
 * folder for third-party (vendor) components like libraries and frameworks such as AngularJS
 * build management (`grunt`, `gulp`, `bower`, `npm`) tools' files and folders
-* general project documentation (purpose, intro, installation etc)
+* Version Control System files and folders

 The most of authors advocate folder-by-feature structure.
 I.e. each component has its own folder containing all files required and attributed specifically to given component.